Nagelfar/RestaurantKata/README.md

 - takes the order for several menu items from guests,
 - forwards the food order to the food preparation,
-- responds to the customer with an estimated waiting time based on information from the cook and the waiter's experience
+- responds to the customer with an estimated waiting time, based on information from the cook and the waiter's experience
 - forwards delivery information and drink orders to Delivery

 ### Food preparation - cooking a delicious meal